Police officer accused of raping woman he arrested for DWI - NewsBreak

 “Sexual misconduct by police officers is the second-highest type of misconduct, right behind police brutality,” said Charley.
 “We know that police officers who do this, they do target those most vulnerable — gender non-conforming people; in this instance, someone who was under the influence, folks who engage in sex work.
 These are populations of people who are targeted because they’re seen as less credible.”

-In an interview with NMSP, Martin admitted having sex with the woman while she was under arrest but said she had initiated the encounter and that he had a lapse in judgment.Sheriff: Couple arrested in Burke County after 1.13 pounds of meth discovered in their possession
+In an interview with NMSP, Martin admitted having sex with the woman while she was under arrest but said she had initiated the encounter and that he had a lapse in judgment.Author Alice Sebold apologizes to man cleared in 1981 rape

 The woman told police she recognized Martin from a previous domestic violence incident and that he had messaged her on Facebook afterward.
 She said she felt like he was “trying to hit on her.”